 I’m leaving Singapore.
 Soon.
 Like, three weeks soon.
 This crazy new world we’ve found ourselves in, with all its Covid-19 hecticness, has thrown something of a virus-shaped spanner in the works.
 It’s an uncertain time, and I’m not alone in my situation.
-And, while it will be nice to be back on familiar soil, I’m also anxious about leaving my life here.
-The reason for leaving might be different from person to person – anything from redundancies to personal choice – but some of the worries are the same.
-So am I doing the right thing leaving Singapore, especially when we’re still in the grip of a global pandemic?
+And, while it will be nice to be back on familiar soil, I’m also anxious about leaving my life here in Singapore.
+The reason for leaving might be different from person to person – anything from redundancies to personal choice or even LOC changes – but some of the worries are the same.
+So am I doing the right thing leaving Singapore, even as we’re slowly getting out of the grip of a global pandemic?

 It’s funny – I never wanted to come to Singapore.
 I was a trailing spouse, but a reluctant trailing spouse.
 (Side note: how vom-worthy is that expression?).
 I had a life in Sydney, a great circle of mum friends, tried-and-tested haunts, and a bulging book of freelance contacts.
 I knew what I was doing – I had a routine.
 Then my husband lost his job, and there was nothing else on the cards.
 Square one became the norm.
 The months ticked by; the mortgage payments still needed to be paid.
 My writing gigs alone weren’t enough to keep a roof over our heads, and we started to get a bit freaked out.
 And then a job offer came up.
 The kicker?
 It was in Singapore.